 Asparagus grower and NFU member Matt Spanton was interviewed by Channel 4 News and told them about the challenges of recruiting a domestic workforce to pick and pack his asparagus and how workers were essential in order to keep shelves stocked.

 NFU President Minette Batters was interviewed live on BBC5Live's Breakfast, as well as Sky News with Sophy Ridge, to emphasise a growing need for a government drive to encourage domestic workers to apply for seasonal work on farm.

-NFU President Minette Batters was interviewed on BBC Radio 4’s PM (from 10 mins), and explained that we now have an opportunity to produce more food domestically and that British workers could also be trained to carry out seasonal roles on farm.
+NFU President Minette Batters was interviewed on BBC Radio 4’s PM, and explained that we now have an opportunity to produce more food domestically and that British workers could also be trained to carry out seasonal roles on farm.

 BBC News reported that UK could face potential shortages of fruit and vegetable pickers this year.
 NFU Vice President Tom Bradshaw is quoted saying it was vital that Defra got behind a UK recruitment campaign.